gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 system.cache_hierarchy.l2cache.overallMissRate::processor.cores5.generator     0.000346
 ```

-Cores 0, 1, 2, and 3 (Linear Generator Cores) have a miss rate of around **0.015072** (~1.51%) on average.
+Cores 0, 1, 2, and 3 (`LinearGeneratorCores`) have a miss rate of around **0.015072** (~1.51%) on average.

-Cores 4 and 5 (Random Generator Cores) have a miss rate of around **0.000348** (~0.03%) on average.
+Cores 4 and 5 (`RandomGeneratorCores`) have a miss rate of around **0.000348** (~0.03%) on average.

 ---

-## 06-traffic-gen: Comparing Hybrid and Linear Generators
+## 06-traffic-gen: Comparing HybridGenerators and LinearGenerators

-Right now, we have 4 Linear Generator Cores working with 2 Random Generator Cores.
+Right now, we have 4 `LinearGeneratorCores` working with 2 `RandomGeneratorCores`.

-What happens to the L2 miss rate when we remove the Random Generator Cores?
+What happens to the L2 miss rate when we remove the `RandomGeneratorCores`?

-Let's run the following [program](../../materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/using-traffic-generators.py) to generate a statistics file for just 4 Linear Generator Cores.
+Let's run the following [program](../../materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/using-traffic-generators.py) to generate a statistics file for just 4 `LinearGeneratorCores`.

 The program takes two command line arguments (traffic generator type and number of cores) to set up the traffic generator and configure the board for us.

-Let's test a board with only 4 Linear Generator Cores.
+Let's test a board with only 4 `LinearGeneratorCores`.

 ---

-## 06-traffic-gen: Comparing Hybrid and Linear Generators Cont.
+## 06-traffic-gen: Comparing Hybrid and LinearGenerators Cont.

 Make sure you're in the following directory.